-- Storytime Kits: Bring a themed storytime home for your family.
+- Storytime Kits Bring a themed storytime home for your family.
 Storytime Kits contain 5-6 books, a selection of songs and rhymes, a play item, and other early literacy activity suggestions.
 For more information, ask at the Youth Services desk.
 Click here to look inside a storytime kit!

-- 6 Early Literacy Skills: Use these recommended skills from the Library of Michigan’s Ready to Read program to better your child’s school readiness.
+- 6 Early Literacy Skills Use these recommended skills from the Library of Michigan’s Ready to Read program to better your child’s school readiness.